a3d3-hackathon/HEP-ADC2021-examplecode/README.md

 # ADC2021: Unsupervised New Physics detection at 40 MHz

+This repository is a form of the AD Challenge 2021 Example code: (https://github.com/mpp-hep/ADC2021-examplecode)

 This repository contains code examples for analysing the [Anomaly Detection Data Challenge](https://mpp-hep.github.io/ADC2021/) datasets.